Odour lures offer a new temptation to stoats

 Eggs

-Eggs are used as a lure but have their limitations.
-Image credit: Wikimedia commons
+Eggs are used as a lure.
+Image credit: Wikimedia Commons

 Stoats prey on birds, reptiles and invertebrates in forest and alpine habitats, on shorelines, in riverbeds, and in wetlands.
 Their swimming ability also means that many offshore predatorfree islands are within their range and one major issue with stoat trapping is that not all stoats enter traps.